-Welcome to www.n-georgia.com Discover Georgia's Chattahoochee River (Buford Dam to Roswell Road) - In addition to supplying nearly 70 percent of metro Atlanta's drinking water, the 48-mile stretch of the Chattahoochee River between Buford Dam and Peachtree Creek offers some of the best trout fishing in north Georgia.
+Welcome to www.n-georgia.com Discover Georgia's Chattahoochee River (Buford Dam to Roswell Road) - The 48-mile stretch of the Chattahoochee River between Buford Dam and Peachtree Creek offers some of the best trout fishing in north Georgia.
 Stay and Play in GA!

 Georgia Festivals and Events